ilya-kavalenka/RECSEN/README.md

 }
 ```

-It also modifies the SymbolClient processor to have an id of string type to define a control flow for a subset of messages having the same value of SymbolRequest.Symbol and SymbolResponse.Symbol fields.
+The SymbolClient processor is modified to have an id of string type to define a control flow for a subset of messages having the same value of SymbolRequest.Symbol and SymbolResponse.Symbol fields.

 ```
 processor SymbolClient(string) : Client